 Please note, the government says it is keeping its policy in this area under review - so this could change!

 New rules on carryover

 If the employee is prevented from taking holiday because of coronavirus, they are now allowed to carry over 20 days basic EU holiday for 2 holiday years after the end of their current holiday year – see http://www.legislation.gov.uk/uksi/2020/365/made

 HMRC guidance states employers can make redundancies during furlough leave and the JRS.
 Please be aware that a collective redundancy process could arise if an employer proposes to dismiss 20 or more employees within 90 days at one establishment.
-If at the end of the JRS (or during) there is a risk that roles are affected and redundancies likely, this could trigger a collective redundancy process depending on numbers.
+Although the act of placing employees on furlough in itself is not a proposal for redundancy as the aim is that they will return; however, if at the end of the JRS (or during) there is a risk that roles are affected and redundancies likely, this could trigger a collective redundancy process depending on numbers.
+In which case, it may be prudent to file form HR1.
 Collective consultation must begin in good time - this is important.
 There is a "special circumstances" defence which would allow the usual collective consultation process to be changed and condensed but employers would be advised to take some steps to engage with the collective consultation process.
 However, whether the special circumstances defence is applicable is questionable in the current climate.
-Again, advice should be taken about this.
-In either case, Form HR1 should be filed to avoid criminal liability.
+Again, advice should be taken about collective and individual redundancies.
+Advice should also be sought with regards to notice pay and the JRS.